Skyshader77/Lacryma-Hydra/chapter16-1.typ

 Boniface sulked in his chair, stabbing his lamb and squeezing every last droplet of blood out of it.
 Dark shadows were traced under his eyes.
 It was an unfortunate turn of events that he had his slave drink the well's waters the day after Nix used her special concoction.
 Fifty Men of the Crucible lost their eyesight in a single of day.
 The Faith looked for culprits to point their daggers towards.

+Baba's skull laid next to Boniface.
+It mocked Nix, reminding her that this repulsive man still lived. _Rest assured Baba, slowly but surely his time will come,_ thought Nix.

+Men of the Crucible and Domitian's household guards faced each other in the opposite sides of the room.
+Since only Excubitores could wield steel in the Palace Complex, clubs and knives were the weapons of choice at this occasion.

+"We were given but little notice of this gathering," said Livia who was cutting her marinated duck in equally sized portions.

 "You have betrayed us," spat Boniface.
 Never had Nix taken so much pleasure of seeing this vile man riled up.
 She hid a smile.
 It was only the beginning of his torment.

 "We had nothing to do with the Faith's infighting, High Cardinal."